cytog3n/sts-hungary/README.md

 - tutorials.json
 - ui.json - translated by Spartalos

-Need revision because of the updates: powers, characters, monsters, ui.
+Need revision because of the updates: powers.